-A handful theoretical and empirical studies on dividend policy are available.
-The issue of the dividend is very crucial in the financial market due to various reasons; first, dividends act as a signal used by the public to reflect the firm's financial stability and growth prospects, Ham et al. (2019).
-Secondly, dividend policy plays a very essential role in determining the corporate capital structure.
+Handful theoretical and empirical studies on dividend policy are available.
+The issue of the dividend is very crucial in the financial market due to various reasons; first, dividends acts as a signal used by the public to reflect the firm's financial stability and growth prospects; and second, dividend policy plays a very essential role in determining the corporate capital structure.
+The theoretical position manifested by Lintner (1956) reveals that dividends are paid out of profits, that's why it is impossible for an unprofitable company to pay dividend.

-The theoretical position manifested by Lintner (1956) reveals that dividends are paid out of profits; that is why it is impossible for an unprofitable company to pay dividends.
-Literature suggests several drivers of the corporate profitability, such as good corporate governance practices, (Ahmad 2015), high investor protection, (Botoc and Pirtea 2014), close corporate monitoring by institutional shareholders, (Chang et al. 2016; Jacob and Lukose 2018), regulatory consideration, (Kasozi and Ngwenya 2015), and minimum agency problem (Jacob and Michaely 2017).
-From these authors, one may deduce that companies with good corporate governance, sound regulatory support, high investor protection, strong corporate monitoring by institutional shareholders, and minimum agency problems are more profitable as compared to those companies with poor corporate governance practices, lower investor protection, weak corporate control by institutional shareholders, and having agency problems.
 According to Lintner (1956), a firm's net earnings are an important factor influencing dividend payments.
 On the other hand, highly profitable firms will have greater ability to pay dividends.
 The view of some proponents of dividend policy is that market share price of a company responds to its declared changes in dividend policy, and this response is resulted from information content in dividend changes.
-This is supported by Myers and Majluf (1984) who claims that within the pecking order preferred by managers for internal financing, dividend policy is affected by profitability.
+According to Ross (1977), managers are believed to hold more information about the firm's operations than any other stakeholder, and therefore the information about dividend changes send signals to public about future profitability of the company.
+This is also supported by Myers and Majluf (1984) who claims that within the pecking order preferred by managers for internal financing, dividend policy is affected by profitability.

-Other authors who have tested this contention have confirmed that profitability affects dividend policy; they include Pruitt and Gitman (1991), who report that current and past year profits are important factors influencing dividend payments; Baker and Powell (2000), confirm that anticipated level of future earnings is the major determinant of dividend policy; Darling (1957) concludes that corporate dividend policy usually changes with the change in its past profits, current profits, and expected future profits.
-Similarly, Al-Ajmi and Hussain (2011) realized that, present and previous year profits do influence payment of dividend.
-Furthermore, several earlier empirical works from developed economies, such as Jensen et al. (1992), and Fama and French (2001), have reported a positive relationship between profitability and dividend payouts, and empirical evidence from emerging countries, such as Pandey and Ashvini (2016).
-Aivazian et al. (2003) also support the direct association between corporate profitability and dividend policy.
-However, in studies, such as one conducted by Ahmad et al. (2018), profitability doesnot directly link with corporate dividend payout.
-Therefore, following the preceding arguments, one may formulate the following hypothesis:
+Other authors who have tested this contention have confirmed that profitability affects dividend policy; they include Pruitt and Gitman (1991) who reports that current and past year profits are important factors influencing dividend payments; Baker and Powell (2000) confirm that anticipated level of future earnings is the major determinant of dividend policy; Darling (1957) concludes that corporate dividend policy usually change with the change in its past profits, current profits, and expected future profits.
+Similarly, Ajmi and Hussain (2011), Huang et al. (2011), realized that, present and previous year profits do influence payment of dividend.
+Furthermore, several earlier empirical works from developed economies such as Jensen et al. (1992) and Fama and French (2002) have reported a positive relationship between profitability and dividend payouts, and empirical evidence from emerging countries such as Pandey (2001), and Aivazian et al. (2003) also support the direct association between corporate profitability and dividend policy.